Get started with your Microsoft Intune deployment

 If you prefer, you can enroll your devices before checking compliance.
 It's your choice.
 At the next Intune check-in, the compliance policies are assigned.

-Conditional Access is a feature of Azure AD that must be enabled in your Azure AD tenant.
+Conditional Access is a feature of Microsoft Entra ID that must be enabled in your Microsoft Entra tenant.
 Then, you can create Conditional Access policies for your user identities, apps, and devices.
 For more information, go to:

 Step 4 - Configure device features